-After starting the NTP/PTP service, the device will take about 5-10 minutes, depending on the accuracy and availability of the time servers configured in the card, to regulate the internal clock.
+After starting the NTP/PTP service, the board will take about 5-10 minutes, depending on the accuracy and availability of the time servers configured in the card, to regulate the internal clock.

-4.2.1 NTP Adjustment Process (NTP/Stratum/Accuracy)
+3.2.1 NTP Adjustment Phase (NTP/Stratum/Accuracy)

 NTP is a regulation process.
-After starting the NTP services, automatically processed during booting, the Network Time Client 8030NTC requires approximately 5-10 minutes depending on the accuracy and accessibility of the NTP Server parameterized in the module.
+When the NTP service is activated, it automatically starts in the boot phase.
+After starting, the board will take about 5-10 minutes, depending on the accuracy and accessibility of the configured NTP server in the board.

-After a successful adoption of time by the NTP Server the module usually takes on a Stratum value one less than the respective NTP Server (e.g. Server = Stratum 1 \Rightarrow Stratum of the Client Module = 2).
+After a successful adoption of time by the NTP Server the module usually takes on a Stratum value one plus than the respective NTP Server (e.g. Server = Stratum 1 \Rightarrow Stratum of the Board 7279(RC) = 2).

-For an output of time via the module, the NTP service needs to be regulated to an accuracy value = HIGH.
+For an output of time via the module the NTP service needs to be regulated to an accuracy value = HIGH.
 The duration of the regulation process depends on factors such as accessibility and accuracy of the respective NTP Server (System Peer).

-4.2.1 PTP Adjustment Phase
+3.2.2 PTP Adjustment Phase

 When the PTP service is activated it automatically starts in the boot phase.
-After starting the device will take about 5-10 minutes, depending on the accuracy and accessibility of the PTP-Grandmasters.
+After starting the board will take about 5-10 minutes, depending on the accuracy and accessibility of the PTP-Grandmasters.

-For an output of time via the device the PTP service needs to be regulated to an accuracy value = HIGH.
+For an output of time via the board the PTP service needs to be regulated to an accuracy value = HIGH.
 The duration of the regulation process depends on factors such as accessibility and accuracy of the respective PTP Grandmaster.

-4.3 Reset Button
+3.3 Reset Button

-The Network Time Client 8030NTC can be reset by the Reset-(Default) Button behind the front panel of the board.
-The Reset-(Default) Button is accessible with a thin objective through the small drilling in the front panel.
+The Board 7279(RC) can be reset by the Reset-(Default) Button behind the front panel of the board.
+The Reset-(Default) Button is accessible with a thin object through the small drilling in the front panel.